Little Navmap Logo

 The menu items are suffixed with the following depending on status:

-• prev. version - reload advised: The found database was created with a previous version of Little Navmap and should be reloaded to benefit from bug fixes or improvements.
+: The found database was created with a previous version of Little Navmap and should be reloaded to benefit from bug fixes or improvements.99 days old - reload advised

-• no simulator: A scenery library database was found but no related simulator installation.
+: A scenery library database was found but no related simulator installation.
 This database cannot be loaded but can be updated by manual copying from another computer, for example.
 This will be shown for a Network Setup where the simulator is not available on the remote computer.
 See Databases for file locations if you wish to remove a database.

 This menu is synchronized with simulator selection in Load Scenery Library.
 Once a database is successfully loaded, the display, flight plan and search will switch over to the newly loaded simulator data.